 Does the company offer dividends?

-When you buy a stock you are buying a tiny piece of a business called a share.
-Once you buy a share you now own a piece of the company.
+When you buy a stock, you are buying a tiny piece of a business called a share.
+Once you buy a share, you now own a piece of the company.
 Which means if the company grows, so do you.
 A dividend is a payment made by a company or corporation to its shareholders.

 There are other questions that people consider when investing, but these are a few questions that I ask myself.
 I encourage you to do your own research on each company before you start investing in it.

 About the author: Candice Maire has a passion for helping people take control of their finances.
 She enjoys long walks to the bank, eating dark chocolate, working out and reading personal finance books.
-Her motto is mind, body, soul and bank account be better.
+Her motto is mind, body, soul and bank account are better.
 Check out her e-book to learn more!